-15.1 Except where the Investment Policy permits otherwise, derivatives may be used by the Company for Efficient Portfolio Management purposes only.
+15.1 Except where the Company's investment policy permits otherwise, derivatives may be used by the Company for Efficient Portfolio Management purposes only.

 The use of derivatives for Efficient Portfolio Management is not intended to increase the risk profile of the Company.
 However, please also see "Risks" set out in paragraph 18 of the main body of this Prospectus.